gethomepage/homepage/docs/widgets/services/pfsense.md

 Once pfSense API is installed, you can set the API to be read-only in System > API > Settings.

 There are two currently supported authentication modes: 'Local Database' and 'API Token'.
 For 'Local Database', use `username` and `password` with the credentials of an admin user.
-For 'API Token', utilize the `headers` parameter as shown below.
-When generating a new key, the client_token will be shown once in an alert box at the top of the page and the client_id will be at the bottom of the page.
-Do not use both `headers` and `username`/`password`.
+For 'API Token', utilize the `headers` parameter with `client_token` and `client_id` obtained from pfSense as shown below.
+Do not use both headers and username / password.

 The interface to monitor is defined by updating the `wan` parameter.
-It should be referenced as it is shown under Interfaces > Assignments in the 'Network port' column next to the MAC address.
+It should be referenced as it is shown under Interfaces > Assignments in pfSense.

 Load is returned instead of cpu utilization.
 This is a limitation in the pfSense API due to the complexity of this calculation.
 This may become available in future versions.